One-size-fits-all approach to recruiting employees is not a strategy

 Invariably technology evolves.
 This means reliance on technological changes, which then means HR professionals must endure learning curves, which take even more time.

-Meantime, technology can inhibit the recruitment of job candidates.
+Meantime, technology continues to inhibit the recruitment of job candidates.

 Here’s a question: Are you so focused on technology, you don’t attract the best employees?